ethereum-optimism/optimism/packages/atst/docs/sdk.md

 ```

 **Return Value:** The value attested by the `creator` on the `about` address concerning the `key`, when interpreted as the `dataType`.
+If there is no such attestation the result is zero, `false`, or an empty string.

 #### `readAttestations`